July 11, 2017

 ASSISTANT POST-CONVICTION DEFENDER POSITION

-The Tennessee Office of the Post-Conviction Defender (OPCD) is accepting applications for an Assistant Post-Conviction Defender.
+The Tennessee Office of the Post-Conviction Defender is accepting applications for an Assistant Post-Conviction Defender position.

-- Current Tennessee Bar license or ability to obtain Tennessee licensure within one year of accepting the position
+- Tennessee Bar license or obtaining one within a year of accepting the position

 - Ability to travel extensively

 - Demonstrated commitment to capital defense, indigent criminal defense or public interest advocacy, and to zealous client-centered representation

 - Highly developed writing and oral communication skills